|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 From a human food perspective fish farms, where the CO2 related water chemistry problem can be artificially corrected, are quickly displacing wild fish as a source of protein for human consumption.

-At the root of these problems is a taxation system that presently places short term profit from use of fossil fuels ahead of long term human survival.
+At the root of these problems is a taxation system that places short term profit from use of fossil fuels ahead of long term human survival.

 A major author on the subject of climate change is James E. Hansen.
 His website contains much relevant data.